This guide explains everything you need to know about women’s health in the UK, and how to access it via the public and private healthcare systems.

 Private health insurance policies come with two mains costs: the premium and the excess.
 They’re generally available on both a personal and family basis.
 The premiums will depend on your level of cover, lifestyle, age, and any pre-existing medical conditions that you might have.
 Healthcare plans usually operate on an excess basis, meaning you will need to pay a proportion of the cost.
-Many UK employers include subsidized or tax-only healthcare cover in their benefits packages, so this is worth looking into as well.
+Many UK employers also include subsidized or tax-only healthcare cover in their benefits packages.

 What the NHS covers

 As mentioned before, a wide variety of care and treatment is provided for women, for free, on the NHS.
 If you require medical advice for specific women’s health issues, you can attend a well woman clinic which many general practitioners provide.
-Here you may be seen by a female doctor or practice nurse, who can provide advice on issues such as gynecological, cervical screening, menopause, and emergency contraception.
+Here, you may see a female doctor or practice nurse, who can provide advice on issues such as gynecological, cervical screening, menopause, and emergency contraception.
 You can also discuss your general health with the doctor or nurse, and have your weight, cholesterol, urine, and blood pressure checked.

-Some public hospitals also provide well woman clinics, which don’t require a referral letter from your GP, and you can ask your local surgery for more information about this.
+Some public hospitals also provide well woman clinics.
+These don’t require a referral letter from your GP.
+Ask your local surgery for more information.

 If neither your GP surgery nor local hospital runs a well woman clinic, however, many practice nurses are able to give breast cancer awareness advice, carry out cervical screening tests, and provide you with information and advice about contraception and hormone replacement therapy (HRT).

-Private health organizations also run well woman clinics and carry out extensive health checks for a fee, and you can find details of private health clinics by searching online.
+Private health organizations also run well woman clinics and carry out extensive health checks for a fee.
+You can find details of private health clinics by searching online.

 How to find a gynecologist in the UK

-As previously mentioned, gynecology services are available on the NHS, and you are entitled to ask your GP for a referral to see one.
+Gynecology services are available on the NHS.
+You can ask your GP for a referral to see one.
 Your GP may, however, ask you to try a variety of treatments before they refer you.
 You can search for gynecology services in your local area on the NHS website.

 If you are referred to a gynecologist by your GP, you can choose which specialist you see and which hospital you attend for your first outpatient appointment.
 You will then be treated by that consultant’s team.
-Once you have decided which specialist and hospital you want to attend, you can either book an appointment through your GP while you are at the surgery, or online through the NHS e-Referral Service, using the appointment request letter from your GP.
+Once you pick a specialist, you can book an appointment through your GP or online through the NHS e-Referral Service.
 You can also phone the NHS e-Referral Service line on 0345 608 8888 (open Monday to Friday, 8am to 8pm, and weekends and bank holidays, 8am to 4pm).
-Under the NHS, you have the right to start treatment, led by a consultant, within 18 weeks from when you are referred, unless you want to wait longer or waiting longer is clinically right for you.
+Under the NHS, you have the right to start treatment, led by a consultant, within 18 weeks from the referral date.
+You can also wait longer if it’s clinically right for you.

-If you want to see a private gynecologist, you are still required to get a letter of referral from your GP.
-Gynaecology care is normally covered by private health insurance; check with your insurance provider first.
+If you want to see a private gynecologist, you are still must get a letter of referral from your GP.
+Gynecology care is normally covered by private health insurance; check with your insurance provider first.
 The cost of private gynecology services can amount to a hefty sum, depending on what care and treatment you require.

-Sexual health services are free and available to everyone in the UK, regardless of sex, age, ethnic origin, and sexual orientation.
-Depending on where you live, services and advice may be available from: sexual health clinics (which can also be called family planning, genitourinary medicine (GUM) or sexual and reproductive health clinics), GPs, some pharmacies, and young people’s services.
+Sexual health services are free and available to everyone in the UK.
+Services and advice may be available from: sexual health clinics (which can also be called family planning, genitourinary medicine (GUM) or sexual and reproductive health clinics), GPs, some pharmacies, and young people’s services.